-In terms of addressing the high incidence of gender-based violence in tertiary institutions and on campuses, especially among young women, the Department of Education and Training has undertaken initiatives on prevention and support and taken a harsher stance on repercussions for those who violate and perpetrate gender-based violence.
+4.2.81 In terms of addressing the high incidence of gender-based violence in tertiary institutions and on campuses, especially among young women, the Department of Education and Training has undertaken initiatives on prevention and support and taken a harsher stance on repercussions for those who violate and perpetrate gender-based violence.
 A Ministerial Task Team on GBV in Universities was set up and the implementation of the Policy Framework to address GBV in the entire PSET sector is being implemented.
 Approaches to combating gender-based violence in institutions include addressing intimate partner violence, dowry-related deaths, rape, cyber-bullying, physical assaults, and requests for sex in exchange for improved marks (sextortion), accommodation, and financial support.
-The root causes of such violence include stereotypes, gender norms, substance abuse, socioeconomic inequalities, misuse of power, and stereotypes and general hate towards the LGBTQI+ community.
+The root causes of such violence include stereotypes, gender norms, substance abuse, socio-economic inequalities, misuse of power, and stereotypes and general hate towards the LGBTQI+ community.

-Some pro-poor interventions in the country in terms of the education sector include: (i) to promote school-attendance by poor and indigent girl learners in the country a sanitary dignity programme is being implemented by the Government of South Africa.
-This programme, instituted from the 2019/20 financial year, is intended to address period poverty in general and to ensure uninterrupted learning by girl learners so that they can receive equal education with boys.
+Some pro-poor interventions in the country in terms of the education sector poverty in general and to ensure uninterrupted learning by girl learners so that they can receive equal education with boys.
 Apart from addressing menstrual health, this also extends to sexual and reproductive health rights for boys and girls, and water supply, sanitation and hygiene (WASH) matters in as far as girl learners are concerned.
-So far, more than 6 million girls per year since 2019 have been receiving these well needed menstrual products which are South African Bureau of Standards (SABS) approved for product safety.
-This is a funded mandate by Government since 2019 and continues to be so into the outer years.
+So far, more than 6 million girls per year since 2016 have been receiving these well needed menstrual products which are South African Bureau of Standards (SABS) approved for product safety.
+This is a funded mandate by Government since 2016 and continues to be so into the outer years.
 Government collaborates well with non-governmental stakeholders in complementing each another.
 Apart from the distribution of sanitary pads to learners, there is also an empowerment aspect in that policy dictates that local manufacturing must be encouraged through promoting women-, youth- and disability-owned and run enterprises in manufacturing and distribution of products to learners.
-A typical example of that is Lindiwe Pads, a Gauteng based women entrepreneur.
-She is a beneficiary of government procurement process and has been awarded contracts from some provinces and has expanded phenomenally as she is about to launch her new production facility in Midrand.
-Apart from her own innovation and resilience, Department of Women, Youth & Persons with Disabilities (DWYPD), Department of Trade, Industry and Completion (dtic), Department of Small Business Development (DSBD) and Industrial Development Corporation (IDC) have assisted the enterprise in different dimensions to succeed.
+A typical example of that is Lindiwe Pads, a Gauteng based women entrepreneur, a beneficiary of government procurement process and awarded contracts from some provinces Apart from her own innovation and resilience, Department of Women, Youth s Persons with Disabilities (DWYPD), Department of Trade, Industry and Completion (dtic), Department of Small Business Development (DSBD) and Industrial Development Corporation (IDC) have assisted the enterprise in different dimensions to succeed.